 Proven experience in quantitative software development, jointly with an IT Department, including specification drafting, release planning and testing

-Sound knowledge of C++ and/or JAVA would be an advantage
+Sound knowledge of C++ and/or JAVA is required

 Knowledge of MATLAB is a considerable plus